Academic policies and procedures

 In your first year of enrolment, you will receive two letters containing your personal study advice.

-Before 1 February you will receive a preliminary letter of advice concerning the continuation of your study, which is based on your study results for the first period.
-This advice is not binding.
+Before 1 February you will receive a preliminary study advice, which is based on your study results of the first period.
+This study advice is not binding.
 It acts as a warning in the case that your study progress is insufficient and offers you the opportunity to improve your academic performance.

-The second letter of advice will be sent at the end of the first study year and is binding.
+The second letter will be sent at the end of the first study year and is a binding advice.

-To receive a positive study advice at the end of the academic year 2022-23, you must pass at least six courses in the first year of your study at U.S.E.
-This means 45 ECTS of the -in total- 60 ECTS.
-A negative binding study advice will be given, if you have not obtained enough study credits, i.e. 45 ECTS.
-Receiving such advice means that you will not be able to enrol for the Bachelor’s programme in Economics and Business Economics in Utrecht for a period of four consecutive years.
+To receive a positive study advice at the end of the academic year 23-24, you must pass at least six courses in the first year of your study at U.S.E.
+This means 45 EC of the -in total- 60 EC.
+A negative binding study advice will be given, if you have not obtained enough study credits, i.e. 45 EC.
+Receiving such advice means that you will not be able to enrol for the Bachelor’s programme in Economics and Business Economics at Utrecht University for a period of four consecutive years.
+A binding study advice only applies to the Bachelor's degree programme in question at Utrecht University.

 Unforeseen circumstances

 It is possible that a delay will occur in your academic progress due to unforeseen circumstances, such as a long period of illness, functional disorders or grave family circumstances.
-If you believe that these circumstances should be taken into consideration with respect to your study advice, you must contact the Study Advisors as soon as can reasonably be expected.
+If you believe that these circumstances should be taken into consideration with respect to your study advice, you must contact the Study Advisors as soon as possible.

 More information